Houston Litigation Attorney For Intentional Breach Of Contract

 To set up a meeting regarding your breach of contract concerns, please call us in Houston at 713-804-9318 or complete our contact form.
 Patterson PC represents clients throughout Texas, as well as clients with headquarters in other states.

-What Is Intentional Breach Of Contract?
+What Is An Intentional Breach Of Contract?

 Prosecuting intentional breach of contract means proving the offending party violated the contract “willfully.”
 This means the breaching party acted while knowing that taking or failing to take an action would reasonably cause a breach of the agreement.
 Proving an intentional breach can be difficult without the assistance of an experienced breach of contract attorney.